 Because most online courses follow a schedule of activities that last the entire term or semester, plan for your distance education course to last the same amount of time as an on-campus course.

 Will I know if there are other students in my class?
 Will I know their names?

-Most online courses have discussion threads, chat rooms, or live video sessions.
-Generally, instructors will ask you to introduce yourself to the class with a bit of personal information.
+Most online courses have discussion threads, chat rooms, etc. to which you must post, and students identify themselves by name.
+Generally, instructors ask for students to identify to the class with a bit of personal information.
 Become an active learner: take part in the discussions, ask questions, jump in!

 What if I need the library?

-The Taylor Library has a number of databases you can access from off-campus.
-Here is the library link: https://www.uamont.edu/academics/library/index.html
+The Taylor Library has several databases a student can access from off-campus.
+Here is the library link:

 What if I need to talk to my advisor?

 An academic advisor will be assigned to you.
 You will need to contact that advisor by telephone or email.
 Your academic advisor information can be found in WeevilNet at the following link: